 JOANNE BARTLEYCampaign Officer

 Joanne Bartley’s background is in marketing & social media strategy.
-She has proved herself an excellent advocate for non-selective education as chair of the Kent campaign group, the Kent Education Network.
+She has proved herself an excellent advocate for non-selective education as Joint Coordinator of the Kent campaign group, the Kent Education Network.

 Our steering committee

 Alan Bainbridge is the Joint Coordinator of the Kent Education Network.
 He currently lectures in higher education having previously taught in Secondary Schools for 20 years.

 Derek Berry worked in the aviation industry and is now retired.
 He lives in Buckinghamshire and feels there is ample evidence that selection fails to provide the equality of opportunity and resources which are available to children in the neighbouring comprehensive schools.